ellisn19/api-test-plan/README.md

 ### Negative:

-- Returns `404 Not Found` when updating a non-existent user.
+- Returns `400 Bad Request` when updating a non-existent user.
 - Returns `400 Bad Request` when body is missing required fields.
 - Returns error when fields are empty or null.
 - Rejects invalid email format.